 Service careers can involve a wide and varied experience of management – often in extremely difficult circumstances.
 Like many Service people, you may have management skills and experience, and perhaps institute membership (see below) that reflects this.
 General management is practised by most of those in positions of authority and responsibility in the Forces and, these days, is increasingly recognised with formal qualifications.

 The awarding of certificates and the opportunity to earn other qualifications by some additional work on top of Service courses mean that all levels of Service management can now be recognised, so that military training can be translated into terms that civilian employers will understand – which may be something you want to consider for the future, when the time comes for you to leave.
 Leadership and management are core skills for all military personnel, and are among the most transferable of skills into the civilian world.
 The majority of civilian employers endorse the need for appropriate leadership and management skills, and leadership and management qualifications will certainly enhance your CV.

-In addition to qualifications, the possession of certain personal qualities can be beneficial to those who ultimately wish to pursue a career in management (see ‘Do you have what it takes?’).
-In fact, due to the roles and responsibilities you may have taken on while serving, you could well be equipped with a range of management skills without even realising it!
+In addition to qualifications, certain personal qualities can also be beneficial to those who ultimately wish to pursue a career in management (see the box titled ‘Have you got what it takes?’).
+In fact, due to the roles and responsibilities you may have taken on while serving, you could already be well equipped with a range of management skills without even realising it!

 There is some overlap between these types of qualification – for example, courses leading to vocational or professional qualifications are often delivered by academic institutions, and group learning is a feature common to many of the courses that lead to accredited qualifications.